 Master of Science in Mathematics

-The Master of Science in Pure Mathematics program started at the beginning of the academic year 1427/1428 AH (2007-2008 AD).
-Students study for two academic years divided into four semesters.
-The program emphasizes a deep understanding of abstract mathematical theories and prepares students for careers in academic research, university teaching, as well as some advanced technical fields in industry and finance.
-Students are required to take 36 credits during the first three semesters.
-The fourth semester is devoted to an elective course and a research project (4 credits) in a mathematics discipline under the supervision of a faculty member in the department.
-The program has received full programmatic accreditation from the National Center for Academic Accreditation and Assessment (NCAAA) for the period from October 2024 to April 2028.
+The Master of Science in Pure Mathematics program began at the start of the academic year 1427/1428 AH (2007-2008 AD).
+Students study for two academic years, divided into four semesters.
+The program focuses on a deep understanding of abstract mathematical theories and prepares students for careers in academic research, university teaching, as well as advanced technical fields in industry and finance.
+Students must obtain 36 credit hours during the first three semesters.
+The fourth semester is dedicated to studying an elective course and a research project (4 credit hours) in one of the mathematics specializations under the supervision of a faculty member from the department.
+The program has received full program accreditation from the National Center for Academic Accreditation and Evaluation (NCAAA) for the period from October 2024 AD to April 2028 AD.

 Eligible Applicants